 - Don’t forget to bring sunglasses, sunscreen, and a hat, particularly in summer.

 - The plaza and its corresponding Metro station are booth wheelchair accessible.

-The plaza is accessible via the Plaza de España metro stop, which also serves the nearby Palacio Real - Royal Palace.
+The plaza is accessible via the Plaza de España metro stop (Lines 3 and 10), which also serves the nearby Palacio Real (Royal Palace).When to Get There

 Plaza de España is always open and often lively, so there’s never really a bad time to visit.
 Pick a clear day in spring or fall (the shoulder seasons) for the best weather.
 If you’re visiting in summer, come first thing in the morning or later in the evening to avoid the afternoon heat.